Lotame/DataStream_Cookbook/recipes/0/README.md

 # Recipe 0
-#### ...or how I learned to stop worrying and love the Lotame API...
+#### ...or how I learned to stop worrying and love the Lotame API.........

 I have access to this thing all the cool kids are talking about.